Michael Treschow (judge): Career

 Treschow became secretary for the Danish Chancellery (Danske Kancelli) and later as secretary for several other prominent government offices as well.
 In 1771 he was appointed to Supreme Court justice.
 In 1800 he resigned to assume a position as amtmand of Roskilde County.
 In 1808, he resigned due to poor health.
-In 1811, he was part of a commission regarding the improved organisation of the health police.
+In 1811, he was part of a commission to improve health policy.